laidlaw42/uon-referencing-guides/README.md

 ---
 ### Getting Started
 - Download and install EndNote using [these instructions](https://libguides.newcastle.edu.au/endnote)
-- Read the [Introduction to EndNote X9 UON Guide](https://libguides.newcastle.edu.au/ld.php?content_id=47051325) for a more in-depth breakdown of setup and basic functionality.
+- Read the [Introduction to EndNote X9 UON Guide](https://libguides.newcastle.edu.au/ld.php?content_id=47051325) for a more in-depth breakdown of setup and basic functionality
 - Launch EndNote
-- Go to `File` → `New...` and create a new library in your directory of choice.
+- Go to `File` → `New...` and create a new library in your directory of choice

 ---
 ### Installing styles
 - Download a [style](https://github.com/laidlaw42/uon-referencing-guides/styles/)
 - Double-click to open the `.ens` style file e.g. `Harvard_UoN.ens`
-- A new window will open up in EndNote with information about the style and options to edit it.
+- A new window will open up in EndNote with information about the style and options to edit it
-- Go to `File` → `Save As
+- Go to `File` → `Save As`
 - Allocate a name or just leave the default then press `Save`
 - The style is now selectable in the "Bibliographic Style Output" drop down menu as below: